-Port Tax Credits may be used to offset up to 50% of the company's corporate income tax liability.
+The Port Tax Credit Bonus may be used to offset up to 50% of the company's corporate income tax liability.
 Unused credits may be carried forward for 10 years.

-Note: The Port Tax Credit Bonus cannot be used with the Quality Jobs Tax Credits
+Note: The Port Tax Credit Bonus cannot be used with the Quality Jobs Tax Credit

-Port Tax Credits are subject to program requirements as outlined in O.C.G.A. § 48-7-40.15.
+The Port Tax Credit Bonus is subject to program requirements as outlined in O.C.G.A. § 48-7-40.15.

-PORT TAX CREDIT BONUS FOR JOB TAX CREDITS
+BONUS FOR JOB TAX CREDITS